-First things first: why would you want to be featured specifically on Google’s News section?
+First things first: why would you want to be featured specifically in Google’s News section?
 The answer is that the Google News Index is a useful tool because it disambiguates types of information.
-If you run a news website or a information column on a website (like university press release page), the news section is the place to be.
+If you run a news website or an information column on a website (like a university press release page), the news section is the place to be.
 It’s where Google features sources dedicated specifically to new information and often becomes a sign of trust for users.

 Unlike a lot of other Google listings, the News section is curated manually.
 This allows Google to remove news pages that aren’t entirely about relaying news or are commercial websites that merely have a news section.
 This improves the fidelity of the overall news feed.
 What they do want is dedicated news websites whose sole purpose is to provide news and content on specific topics and specific niches.

 As a result, the first thing you’ll need is a website that is entirely about relaying some form of news.
 This is the primary criteria that you’ll need to clear to get on their radar.

 Website & Page Requirements

 There are several things that Google prefers in terms of how you operate your website.
 The first of these is having static URLs.
 This means that an article or a section is always on the same URL for reliability purposes.
 This way, Google can crawl it and recrawl it on that URL without having to work with any redirects.
 On that note, users need to make sure their links and headlines are not changing all the time.

 On another similar note, keep your code as clean as can be by keeping the article content in the HTML source code as a single block of code from the headline to the end.
 Users can do this by keeping the article deprived of content like related article blocks or photo galleries in the middle of the text.
 These elements interfere with how Google indexes content, so keeping it a more or less continuous block of text is for the better.